In Ecclesiis

 The work would likely have been performed originally with an all-male choir.
 The instrumental groups in the score may differ from those in modern performances, in which the cornetti may be replaced by either Trumpet, Cornet, or Oboe, and the sackbuts (tromboni) by modern trombones.

 The overall structure of this piece is similar to the liturgical performance of psalmody, in which the 'Alleluia' antiphon is sung between each section (although Gabrieli continually alternates among the singers singing the antiphon in this setting).

 Gabrieli's use of suspensions, consonant fourths, passing notes, and other forms of dissonance creates points of tension and excitement.
-The work is usually scored in A minor but the lack of the outside of cadences G# gives the modal (Aeolian) tonality.
+The work is usually scored in A minor but the lack of the G# outside of cadences gives the modal (Aeolian) tonality.
 Many phrases end with a cadential Tierce de Picardie.